Skip to main content

 Campus Quilts uses a “half binding style” binding on their quilts.
 They pull the backing material around to the front of the quilt and sew it down.
 This is a cheap, fast and easy way of finishing off the raw edges of their quilts.

 Too Cool T-Shirt Quilts does what is called a full binding.
-This method involves a separate piece of material being used to finish the raw edges of your quilt.
+This method involves a separate piece of material used to finish the raw edges of your quilt.
 The advantage of this method is that it offers you another design feature as well as improves the longevity of your quilt.

 In the photo, the Too Cool T-shirt quilt is on the left and the Campus Quilt is on the right.
 Here you can see what each binding type looks like on the front and the back of the quilt.